 Thunderstorm activity will continue within the fire area with gusty winds and isolated rain showers.
 Although the threat of erratic fire behavior is very low fire damaged trees that are weakened and could fall and cause serious injury to fireline personnel, buildings and other infrastructure.

 Suppression repair continues in all areas affected by suppression activities.
 Organization is currently being right-sized for incoming Type 3 team.
 Transition will occur on 6/27/22 at 6 pm.

 |Projected Incident Activity|

-A Black Fire Emergency Closure Order is in effect for areas of the Wilderness Ranger District.
-The identified areas, and roads and trails therein, are closed to public access due to active wildfires and extreme fire danger.
-The Gila National Forest has also implemented forest-wide Stage II fire restrictions.
-For more information, visit
+A Black Fire Emergency Closure Order is in effect for areas of the Wilderness Ranger District on the Gila National Forest.
+The identified areas, and roads and trails therein, are closed to public access due to an uncontained wildfire.

-https://www.tfr.faa.gov for more information.
-Drone flights are also prohibited over the fire area.
+Visit https://www.tfr.faa.gov for more information.
+Drone flights are also prohibited within this area.

 Early morning showers over the south end of the fire for the second consecutive morning on Sunday.
 Rainfall totals for the previous 24 hours on the four IRAWs sites on the south end of the fire are impressive, ranging from 0.81" to 1.03".
 Humidity levels are staying up, with excellent overnight recoveries above 95 percent this morning.
 The afternoon brought another round of showers and thunderstorms over the fire.
 The thick clouds and scattered rain kept the fire weather conditions quite moderated, with cooler than normal temperatures and high afternoon humidity.